-It is very important to add any base oil to homemade shampoo recipe as for main reason: sea salt has ability to dry out skin or hair so base oil helps to avoid such effect.
+It is very important to add any base oil to homemade shampoo recipe for the main reason: sea salt has ability to dry out skin or hair, so base oil helps to avoid such effect.

 Again, depending on your hair condition, you can choose variety of oils to your sea salt shampoo:

 - MCT oil is helps ensure your hair is hydrated but won’t weigh it down.
 This is my preference as it’s closest to the “original” recipe.

 - Olive oil is suitable for any hair type.
 It helps make your hair shiny and adds volume.